Optimization of Structural Flood Mitigation Strategies: Results

-Similar to Figure \ref{fig:best-simple-summaries}, Figure \ref{fig:best-icold-summaries} displays the best obtained wall configuration for each possible number of walls using the DE-PL solver.
+Figure \ref{fig:best-icold-summaries} displays the best obtained wall configuration for each possible number of walls using the DE-PL solver.
 Structure placement appears highly nonincremental as the number of walls increases, especially for smaller numbers of walls.
 Also, when optimizing for a number of walls greater than eight, solutions generally deteriorated, indicating the search space becomes prohibitively large.
-Interestingly, however, the size of the restricted set $\tilde{\mathcal{P}}$ did not increase substantially as the configuration size grew.
-Finally, in Figure \ref{fig:de-icold-10}, the best obtained solution for ten walls using the direct DE solver is displayed; this underscores the difficulty of such a problem when applying a conventional algorithm.
+Interestingly, the size of the restricted set $\tilde{\mathcal{P}}$ did not increase substantially as the configuration size grew.
+Finally, in Figure \ref{fig:de-icold-10}, the best obtained solution for ten walls using DE-D is displayed; this underscores the difficulty of such a problem when applying a conventional algorithm.